-The Designated Subjects Supervision/Coordination Courses (ECTS 508/509/510) are now offered in an all online format.
-Official enrollment for all three courses should be made concurrently for one quarter, but it is possible to get an early start (highly recommended) by contacting course coordinator Sid Burks via e-mail (see below).
+The Designated Subjects Supervision/Coordination Courses are now offered in an all online format.
+Official enrollment should be made concurrently for one semester, but it is possible to get an early start (highly recommended) by contacting course coordinator Sid Burks via e-mail (see below).

 Who is this credential for?

 The Designated Subjects Supervision/Coordination Credential qualifies the holder to function as a Supervisor, Coordinator or Administrator in Regional Occupation Programs and Adult Education Programs in the State of California, also correctional education, community college and private post-secondary programs.
 Any teachers interested in administrative skills and processes can benefit from the information and activities included with this course work.

 There are no prerequisites required to enroll in these courses, however completion of Level 1 and Level 2 course work, either through CSU San Bernardino or another CCTC approved institution, would certainly be advantageous.

 Basic word processing, web browsing and e-mail skills are essential.

 - Possession of or eligibility for a clear designated subjects teaching credential;

 - 3 years of full-time teaching experience in the subject title on the teaching credential;

 All applicants for this credential should contact the designated subjects advisor.